pachyderm/pachyderm/doc/reference/pipeline_spec.md

 thundering herds when jobs start and end, which is when all of a pipeline's workers are reading from and writing to PFS simultaneously).
 Part of what these "sidecar" pachd servers do is cache PFS reads.
-If a pipeline has a cross input, and a worker is downloading the same data from one branch of the input repeatedly, then the cache can speed up processing significantly.
+If a pipeline has a cross input, and a worker is downloading the same datum from one branch of the input repeatedly, then the cache can speed up processing significantly.